 Although Danny Edwards' has a wider variety of side dishes than some BBQ joints (homemade coleslaw, creamy potato salad, fresh pasta salad, smoky baked beans, spicy rancher beans, spicy jambalaya, cottage cheese and seasonal Mexican chili).
 The fresh, thick cut fries and fresh onion rings are so good that I have one or both of them every visit.
 The restaurant also serves the sweet potato fries that were a signature dish at Jake Edwards BBQ years before they became common.

 The meats have excellent flavor from the dry rub and smoking.
 The rub is applied a day in advance and the meat smokes in a hickory pit overnight.
 There really was no need to use the sweet sauce and except for the chicken, the meat is served "dry," with no sauce on top.
 The sweet sauce is made from ketchup, brown sugar, white sugar, chili powder, mustard, red peppers & other spices and the flavor echoes the flavor of the rub.

 I've found some of the meats to be a little inconsistent, but the smoked chicken and ham have been very good every time.
 The chicken is my favorite, but the ham may be the best I have ever have.
 The pork ribs, burnt ends and beef brisket and have varied from average to very good.
 The burnt ends have consistently been juicy and tender, but on some visits they have had less flavor.
-The brisket was very good the first couple of times, but on the most recent visit in November 2013, the brisket was dry, room temperature and had less flavor.
+The brisket was very good the first couple of times, but on a more recent visit, the brisket was dry, room temperature and had less flavor.